Turning my smartphone into a dumb phone

 Until next time,

-Sign up for my curated weekly newsletter on life-tech balance and digital well-being.
+Sign up for my curated weekly newsletter, time spent offline, on spending less time online and (re)discovering the pleasures of the offline world.
 Five ideas delivered right to your inbox.
 Every Tuesday.

-Leave a Reply
+Leave a comment